coq/coq/doc/sphinx/language/gallina-extensions.rst

     .. warn:: Trying to mask the absolute name @qualid!

-.. cmd:: Print Module @ident.
+.. cmd:: Print Module @ident

     Prints the module type and (optionally) the body of the module `ident`.

-.. cmd:: Print Module Type @ident.
+.. cmd:: Print Module Type @ident

     Prints the module type corresponding to `ident`.